 After lunch and your introductory briefing on board, Santa Cruz II will relocate only four nautical miles from Baltra, next to Mosquera Islet, a small volcanic uplift between Baltra and North Seymour.
 The island is a long and narrow sand bank surrounded by lava reefs.
 Our groups will approach the island from its western shore, a long shallow reef, the perfect rookery for young sea lions.
 After a wet landing, our guides will lead you past the sea lion colonies, where you will learn more about the fragile marine and terrestrial ecosystems of Galapagos.
 The walk is easy as it is restricted to a few hundred meters of flat sandy dunes.
 This will also be a great opportunity for an introduction to snorkeling.

 In the morning, we disembark (wet landing) on the eastern tip of the island at Punta Pitt, an eroded tuff cone, whose trail provides spectacular views of the shoreline.
 This is the only site in the Galapagos where the three species of boobies can be found together.
 We can walk or enjoy a panga ride along the coast.
 Opportunity for snorkeling, swimming, and kayaking.

 Puerto Baquerizo Moreno (San Cristobal Island)

-After breakfast, we disembark (dry landing) at Puerto Baquerizo Moreno, the island’s capital, and drive 40 minutes to the island’s southern shore.
-At Cerro Colorado, we visit the breeding centre for highly endangered giant tortoises in the midst of a fantastic deciduous forest, home to dozens of bird species, including the San Cristobal mockingbird, and the San Cristobal lava lizard, both island endemics.
+After lunch, we disembark (dry landing) at Puerto Baquerizo Moreno, the island’s capital, and drive 40 minutes to the island’s southern shore.
+At Cerro Colorado, we visit the breeding center for highly endangered giant tortoises in the midst of a fantastic deciduous forest, home to dozens of bird species, including the San Cristobal mockingbird, and the San Cristobal lava lizard, both island endemics.